-The proposal involves the use of exsiting infrastructure or temporary events that would be located entirely in cleared land and exotic grassland.
+The remainder of the proposal involves the use of existing infrastructure for temporary events that would be located entirely in cleared land and exotic grassland.
 The proposal would include:

 - Use of existing infrastructure. - Detailed planning and siting of temporary infrastructure to restrict direct impacts to cleared land and exotic grassland. - Environmental safeguards and mitigation measures, including fencing of adjoining areas of native vegetation or habitat to avoid indirect impacts.